K-scope/K-scope/README_docker.md

-# About K-scope with docker-SSHconnect
+# About K-scope with Docker-SSHconnect

-If you can access a remote server installed with Omni XcalableMP (XMP) compiler (For example, front-end of the K computer is suitable environment to make intermediate codes with XMP), you can build intermediate codes on the server remotely via SSH connection by SSHconnect.jar.
-This software is an utility for remote command execution with automatic transfer.
+If you can access a remote server with installed Omni XcalableMP (XMP) compiler (for example, front-end of the K computer is suitable environment to make intermediate code with XMP), you can build intermediate code on the server remotely via SSH connection using SSHconnect.jar.
+This software is an utility for remote command execution with automatic file transfer.

-It is developed by RIKEN AICS HPC Usability Team in collaboration to enhance the K-scope's feature, and is bundled with the binary package of K-scope.
+It is developed in coolaboration with RIKEN AICS HPC Usability Research Team to enhance K-scope usability, and is bundled with the binary package of K-scope.

 # Remote code building